 For immediate assistance, contact the Florida employment attorneys at Scott Wagner and Associates, P.A.
-We defend employers from EEOC charges.
-Even if you don’t think you need to retain an attorney, we offer one-time advice—free of commitment—so there is no risk in calling.
+Even if you don’t think you need to retain an attorney, we offer one-time advice——so you know your obligations under the law.

 How does the process work?

 If you are an employer covered by the EEOC, an employee must file a Charge of Discrimination with the EEOC within a certain time limit before he or she can file a job discrimination lawsuit against you.
 If this has happened, don’t panic—this does NOT mean that the government is accusing you of discrimination.
 It merely means that the employee believes that he or she was discriminated against, and the EEOC must now investigate the matter to determine if there is “reasonable cause” to believe that the discrimination actually occurred.

 If a charge has been filed against you, you may be asked to submit a statement of position.
 This is your chance to present the facts that you want to present.
 It is important to give this information to the EEOC so that they can conclusively investigate the charge.
 However, there are some facts that may not relate directly to the charge and that are not critical to the investigation.
 If it’s not critical, don’t share it.
 If you don’t give your side of the story, the EEOC may issue a subpoena for information, which could end up being more costly to you than had you simply responded to the charge from the start.